ZertoPublic/Z4K/docs/HowToDeployZerto.md

 ![PullKey](Images/PullKey.png?raw=true)

-## Install Zerto for Kubernetes on a Kubernetes Cluster
+## Installing Zerto for Kubernetes on a Kubernetes Cluster

 This installation includes the following:

 -	Zerto Kubernetes Manager (ZKM)
 -	Zerto Kubernetes Manager Proxy (ZKM-PX)

-The following are commands to install Zerto for Kubernetes on any one of the Zerto supported Kubernetes platforms.
+Use the following commands to install Zerto for Kubernetes on any of the Zerto supported Kubernetes platforms.

-Perform one of the following:

-1. Either enter the following commands:
+Enter the following commands:

 > Note: Replace "$" variables with values relevant to your deployment.